 State Patrol Vehicle Hit While Responding to Deer Car Accident on I-5 South of Bellingham

-According to a report by the Bellingham Herald, a vehicle struck a deer just after 6 a.m. this morning near the North Lake Samish exit of southbound I-5.
+According to a report by the Bellingham Herald, a deer car accident occured just after 6 a.m. this morning near the North Lake Samish exit of southbound I-5.
 The accident blocked the left lane of southbound traffic and caused a backup for more than two and a half hours when a Washington State Patrol vehicle who responded to the scene was hit by a passing driver.
 The patrol vehicle was empty when it was struck and nobody was injured in the crash.
 The backup was cleared by 9 a.m.

 Deer car accident statistics